speakeasy-api/helm-charts/README.md

-# charts
+# Speakeasy charts

-Helm charts used for self-hosting Speakeasy
+This repository contains the official **Helm 3** charts for installing and configuring Speakeasy.